Herbertkartel/flashcard-sass/README.md

-/* Copyright (C) 2024 Lloyd Chang - All Rights Reserved
+/* Copyright (C) 2024 Bayo Herbert - All Rights Reserved
  * You may use, distribute and modify this code under the
  * terms of the AGPLv3 license.
  *